What is an International Field Trip?

-Faculty and staff leaders interested in coordinating a field trip should register the experience with Education Abroad in accordance with Standard Administrative Procedure 21.01.03.M0.02.
+Faculty and staff leaders interested in coordinating an international field trip should register the experience with Education Abroad in accordance with Standard Administrative Procedure 21.01.03.M0.02.
 Education Abroad primarily provides health and safety resources, risk management and emergency information and support for international field trips.

-The process to submit a field trip to the University has changed, and starts with Summer 2021 field trips.
-Faculty or staff will need to submit a Field Trip Form to Education Abroad.
+The process to submit an international field trip to the University has changed, and starts with Summer 2021 field trips.
+Faculty or staff will need to submit an International Field Trip Form to Education Abroad.
 Once submitted, trips that need to charge a fee to students will be guided to submit financial information to the Provost Office Portal.

 STEP 1: Department and College Support